Altamaha River: Natural history

-Although used in the 19th century as a route for commerce between central Georgia and the coast, the river is nearly entirely still in its natural state, and was designated a bioreserve by The Nature Conservancy in 1991.
+Although used in the 19th century as a route for commerce between central Georgia and the Atlantic coast, the 137-mile river is nearly entirely still in its natural state, was designated a bioreserve in 1991, and one of the 75 “Last Great Places” in the world, by The Nature Conservancy.

-The Altamaha River flows through a flood plain up to 5 mi wide, consisting of some of the last remaining hardwood bottomlands and cypress swamps in the American South.
+The Altamaha River is crossed by roads just five times and flows undammed through a flood plain up to 5 mi wide, consisting of river-cut cliffs, cordgrass marshland, and some of the last remaining hardwood bottomlands and old-growth cypress swamps in the American South.
 As the river approaches the Atlantic Ocean, it becomes a broad estuary.
 At least 120 species of rare or endangered plants and animals live in the Altamaha River watershed, including 11 species of pearly mussels, seven of which are endemic to the Altamaha.

 The river basin also supports the only known example of old-growth longleaf pine and black oak forest in the United States.
-Other notable species include shortnose sturgeon, Atlantic sturgeon, West Indian manatee, Eastern indigo snake (Drymarchon couperi), greenfly orchid, and Georgia plume.
+Other notable species include shortnose sturgeon, Atlantic sturgeon, West Indian manatee, Eastern indigo snake, green-fly orchid, and Georgia plume.

-The unusual Franklin tree (Franklinia alatamaha), now extinct in the wild, was found by John Bartram along the Altamaha River in 1765.
+The unusual Franklin tree, now extinct in the wild, was found by John Bartram along the Altamaha River in 1765.
 Bartram sent seeds from the trees to England and planted some in his garden in Philadelphia, where some still live.

+The Georgia River Network offers the Altamaha River Water Trail that extends from Lumber City for the length of the river with 29 access points.